multi-build/multibuild/README.rst

 any required libraries.

 The standard test command is the bash function ``install_run``.
-The version run on OSX and in the Linux testing container is also defined in ``multibuild/common_utils.sh``.
+The version run on macOS and in the Linux testing container is also defined in ``multibuild/common_utils.sh``.
 Typically, you do not override this function, but you in that case you will need to define a ``run_tests`` function, to run your tests, returning a non-zero error code for failure.
 The default